JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson1/README.md

 ## Side note: monolithic/microservices & atomic transactions

 In a monolithic architecture design, you would probably have a table `Review` defined in the same database that we have already created.
 When creating a blog post, you would ensure that the `Review` table is also updated as part of the same SQL transactions.
-This would bring atomicity: if one of the insert in any of the table fails (specially the second one), the whole transaction will be rollbacked and your data kept consistent.
+This would bring atomicity: if one of the "insert statement" in any of the table fails (especially the second one), the whole transaction will be rollbacked and your data kept consistent.

-In a microservice architecture design, different business domain are splitted into different services/APIs, potentially coded by a different development team.
+In a microservice architecture design, different business domain is split into different services/APIs, potentially coded by a different development team.
 The downstream services could be reliable, available, scalable, or maybe not.
-In case of error, rolling back a request is not as easy than in the context of atomic SQL transaction.
-With distributed systems, there are plenty of inventive ways for things to go wrong in addition of the application bugs and bad resource management (network latency/congestion, infrastructure), so handling failures should be treated as first class citizen.
+In case of error, rolling back a request is not as easy as in the context of the atomic SQL transactions.
+With distributed systems, there are plenty of inventive ways for things to go wrong in addition to the application bugs and bad resource management (network latency/congestion, infrastructure), so handling failures should be treated as a first-class citizen.

 Both approaches have pros and cons.
-There are plenty of articles on the Internet that compares Monolithic and Microservices architectures, and detailed their characteristics.
-Often, the microservice approach is favored for large system as the benefits outweight the drawbacks, availability is chosen over consistency.
-But the adoption requires a shift in the coding experience and beyond, and this should be taken in consideration when choosing an architecture style.
+There are plenty of articles on the Internet that compares Monolithic and Microservices architectures and detailed their characteristics.
+Often, the microservice approach is favoured for large systems as the benefits outweigh the drawbacks, availability is chosen over consistency.
+But the adoption requires a shift in the coding experience and beyond, and this should be taken into consideration when choosing an architecture style.

-But enough for this side note, I'm taking a microservice approach here for this message-based system crash course, and chose that BlogPost and Review belongs to different domains.
-The split between BlogPost/Review is rather arbitrary here, in a real project, this would obviously require more thinking.
+But enough for this side note, I'm taking a microservice approach here to demonstrate communication between service and chose that BlogPost and Review belongs to different domains.
+The split between BlogPost/Review is rather arbitrary here, in a real project, this would require more thinking.

 ## Calling the Review API directly